mllg/checkmate/README.md

 These functions allow a special syntax to define argument checks using a special pattern.
 E.g., `qassert(x, "I+")` asserts that `x` is an integer vector with at least one element and no missing values.
+This provide a completely alternative mini-language (or style) how to perform arg checks.
+You choose what you like best.